y7chiu/CSE110LAB1/index.md

 > Student must be active to learn new stuffs and must have the postive mind to do whatever you like.

 After I enrolled UCSD, I truely learned a lot about hardware and software skills, and I realized that software skills have more problems I face than the hardware skills.
 For example, coding is not my favor.
 I need to learn for a long period to get it fluent.
 However, I think my skills above is important in the group when we have a group project to do in the future.
 As a programmer sometime can be said as a person, person can be a good listener and give someone the direction of thoughts.

+I will learn more about how to become a software engineer in this class!
+Hope I will use these skills to make me suitable in future jobs after graduating!